amyduguid2/PDB_Analysis/Report.md

 7.2 Interactive Dashboards:

 To enhance data exploration and accessibility, the development of interactive dashboards (e.g., using Plotly) could enable dynamic filtering, time-series visualisation, and user-driven queries.
 This would allow researchers to explore trends by year, topic, author, or structure type in a more intuitive and engaging way.

+7.3 FAIR Data Improvements

+To enhance the FAIRness (Findability, Accessibility, Interoperability, and Reusability) of the dataset, the following improvements are recommended:
+- Standardise institutional affiliations across all entries to resolve naming inconsistencies (e.g., “EMBL-EBI” vs. “European Bioinformatics Institute”).
+Additionally, each affiliation should be assigned a numerical ID retrievable by the PMC API.
+- Ensure each author is uniquely identified by a valid ORCID iD.
+This resolves disambiguation of contributors and improves linkage across datasets and publications.

 ---